tytydraco/yessleep/out/Sleeptalking.md

 “What – what do you mean?”
+I said.

 He paused.

 It seemed to last forever.
 The room felt so silent I could hear my heart thump loudly in my chest.
-“I forgot to close my curtains that night.
+Jacob still couldn’t meet my gaze as he replied, “I forgot to close my curtains that night.
 And something must have disturbed me in my sleep because I woke up in the middle of the night before the windows smashed.
 When I sat up in bed I froze.
 I saw people standing outside.
 At least a dozen people.
 I couldn’t see their faces.
 Just dark shapes.
 Their outlines.
 They were all in the garden.
 I – I didn’t know what to do.
 Then suddenly I heard the windows smash and I got distracted.
-I looked away from the windows for a second and when I looked back.”
+I looked away from my window for a second and when I looked back.”

 He paused.
 Tears were now forming in his eyes.

 “I saw Uncle Daryl.
 He-he was standing right at my window.
 He was staring in at me.
 I couldn’t see his eyes.
 But I *knew* it was him.
 Slowly he turned around and walked away.
 As I blinked he vanished.
 That’s when I got out of bed and came out to see you.
 I – I was convinced I had dreamt the whole thing.
 I mean.
 How could that be possible?
 I was scared the cops, that you, would think I was crazy.
 But - But now I don’t think it was just my imagination.
 I’ve – I’ve seen them again.
 Not in my dreams.
 I mean, I saw them outside my window.
 I saw them last night.
 I – I don’t know what’s happening.
 I think I should go home.
 But I don’t want to abandon you”

 He was crying now.
-His voice was trembling; full of fear.
+His voice was full of fear.
 I was shaking.
 I tried to keep my voice calm, “Don’t worry, my boy.
 Everything’s going to be fine.
-I’m sure it’s just a dream.
+I’m sure it was just a dream.
 I mean, I didn’t actually *see* anyone else myself.
 The police are probably right.
 They’ll find your Uncle.”
 I gave him a big hug.
 “Maybe it would be a good idea for you to go home.
 You must miss your own bed.
 Don’t worry about me, I’ll be fine.
 And after everything that’s happened you should go home.
 I’m sure your parents are anxious to see you.
 Let’s get you sorted.”
 Within an hour Jacob was packed and I drove him to the train station.
 We didn’t speak much on the way there and when we said goodbye I gave him an extra tight hug.
 I’d never admit it to him, but I was dreading going back home alone.
 Back to that same bed.
 The bedroom windows had been repaired but I still felt a cold wind whenever I looked at them.